-Prima believes that regular school attendance is the best way to earn academic achievement.
-In addition, state law has established compulsory attendance for scholar's and placed the shared responsibility of attendance on both our parents and scholars.
+Fidelis believes that regular school attendance is the best way to earn academic achievement.
+In addition, state law has established compulsory attendance for students and placed the shared responsibility of attendance on both our parents and scholars.

 Attendance - Parent Responsibility